sebihepp/HeppOS/README.md

 ### Kernel
 - The kernel itself must be bootable by limine.
 - Kernel space is the last 2GB and must be mapped into every process.
-- The kernel should be a monolith (all drivers run in kernel space).
-This may be changed to a microkernel later on, if possible.
+- The kernel should be a mix of monolith and microkernel (some things run in kernel space inside the kernel, while other drivers run as user programms).
-- The kernel itself should only contain resource management, e.g. handling interrupts, physical and virtual memory management, managing memory mapped i/o and ports and scheduling.
+- The kernel itself should only contain resource management, e.g. handling interrupts, physical and virtual memory management, paging, managing memory mapped i/o and ports, scheduling.
-- The kernel executable will most likely also contain a loader for parsing driver executables.
+- The kernel executable will most likely also contain a loader for parsing drivers as modules.
 This is needed to parse and load the initial drivers, supplied as modules.
 ### Drivers
 - The drivers must be in relocatable elf format.
 - Drivers will be loaded into kernel space.

 ### PREREQUISITES
-- cross compiler with binutils, gcc, g++ and libgcc as x86_64-elf (with mno-red-zone and mcmodel=kernel) in $HOME/opt/cross (binaries in subdirectory bin)
+- cross compiler with binutils, gcc, g++ and libgcc as x86_64-elf (with mno-red-zone and mcmodel=kernel)
 - limine build with --enable-bios-cd --enable-bios --enable-uefi-ia32 --enable-uefi-x86-64 --enable-uefi-cd
 and installed into $HOME/opt/limine  (by using --prefix=$HOME/opt/limine )
 - BOCHS for testing